cult-of-coders/grapher/docs/links.md

 Inversed Links
 --------------

 All good but I may want at the user level to get all my comments I posted.
-This is where we introduce the concept of *inversed* links.
+This is where we introduce the concept of *inversed links*.
-An inversed link basically means that the information about the link is stored on the other side.
+An *inversed link* basically means that the information about the link is stored on the other side.
 In our case, in the Comment document.

-Note: you will not be able to perform linking actions in the inversed link, only fetching.
+Note: you will not be able to perform linking actions in the *inversed link*, only fetching.
 Actions such as set/unset or add/remove must be done in the link.

 ```javascript
 Users.addLinks({